smith-nathanh/tldwatch/README.md

 # tldwatch

-A Python library for generating summaries of YouTube video transcripts (or any transcript) using the LLM provider of your choice.
+A Python library for generating summaries of YouTube video transcripts (or any text) using the LLM provider of your choice.

 ## Features

 - Generate summaries from YouTube videos using video IDs or URLs
-- Process other video transcripts text by passing them directly
+- Process any text by passing it directly
 - Support for multiple AI providers:
   - OpenAI
   - Google